Create delivery groups

 - From Start menu: Applications that are discovered on a machine created from the master image in the selected catalog.
 When you select this source, a new page launches with a list of discovered applications; select those you want to add and then click OK.

-- Manually defined: Applications located in the site or elsewhere in your network.
-Selecting this source launches a new page where you type the path to the executable, working directory, optional command line arguments, and display names for administrators and users.
-After entering this information, click OK.
+- Type the path to the executable, working directory, optional command line arguments, and display names for administrators and users.

 - Existing: Applications previously added to the site, perhaps in another delivery group.
 When you select this source, a new page launches with a list of discovered applications.
 Add the applications and click OK.